 Reading a book still beats most other 'entertainment' in our opinion.
 If you forgot about it, it is never too late to get started again!

-Kinokuniya has few, but large bookstores.
-You would not easily find them on your own, unless you know where to look for them.
+Kinokuniya has few, but larger bookstores.
+You would not easily find them on your own, unless you know where to look.
 Their 'Bangkok' branch is at Isetan 6h floor, at the Central World Plaza (former World Trade Center).
-There is another larger branch at Emporium, Sukhumvit Road.
+The branch that was formerly located at Emporium Complex, has now apparently moved to EM Quartier on the opposite side of Sukhumvit Road (3rd floor).
 Both feature a large collection of Japanese- and English-language books.

 Kinokuniya has also more 'literature' available than the other bookstores in Bangkok, that mainly have only the more popular works for sale.
 However, literature comes not particularly cheap and generally is sold at a higher price than even recent bestsellers.